fetchai/uAgents/docs/simple-interaction.md

     print(msg)
 ```

-Finally, we need to add both agents to the `Bureau` in order to run the simultaneously
+Finally, we need to add both agents to the `Bureau` in order to run them from the same script.

 ```python